loanzen/paperwork_parser/README.md

 from paperwork_parser.itr.itr import ITRVDocument

+# You can pass in a path or a file-like object during instantiation.
 doc = ITRVDocument('/path/to/itrv.pdf')

 # Will load the file and perform extraction of all fields and store results